beabolonyi/Manual_Tester_Final_Project/README.md

-# Hello, my name is 'RRGGBB' Beáta Bölönyi-Márton
+# Hello, my name is Beáta Bölönyi-Márton, thi is my GitHub
 I’m interested in learning more about testing world and I’m looking for a role of QA.